 The members of the club will be a great resource for cheap personal kit.
 As paddlers rise through the experience ranks old but good kit often comes available and is sold within clubs.
 Ebay and kayak forums are also a good source for kit.
 Please be aware that prices can be inflated and it is always a good idea to have someone check out your potential purchase before hitting the button.
-Most shops will be prepared to drop prices by at least 10% and bargains can be easily found – if in the UK check out the sales @ places like North Shore Watersports and North East Kayaks and Paddles.
+Most shops will be prepared to drop prices by at least 10% and bargains can be easily found – if in the UK check out the sales @ places like North East Kayaks and Paddles.

 Basic Kit List: